WPNET/wp-push-pull/README.md

 # WordPress Push/Pull Scripts

-A powerful and secure solution for copying WordPress sites between users on the same local server.
+A BASH script for copying WordPress sites between users on the same server.
 Perfect for managing development, staging, and production environments on a single server.

 ## 📑 Table of Contents